ivangfr/okta-springboot-react/README.md

 ## Getting Access Token

 In order to use just the `jobs-api` endpoints, you must have an access token.
-For it, we are going to use an online tool called [`OpenId Connect Debugger`](https://oidcdebugger.com/).

 Below are the steps to get it:

 - In a terminal, export the following environment variables.
 They were obtained while configuring Okta.
 See **Configuring Okta > Add an OpenID Connect Client** section.
 ```